Undergraduate student bill

 Student Bill and Methods of Payment

 Norwich University can only accept funds in US dollars.
-Payment may be made by personal check (drawn on a US bank), cash, bank check US money orders, wire transfers, MasterCard, Discover or American Express.
+Payment may be made by personal check (drawn on a US bank), cash, bank check US money orders, wire transfers, MasterCard, VISA, Discover or American Express.
 Credit cards are only accepted online through NUpay.

 NUpay Online Payments

 Norwich University only accepts credit cards for student account payments through NUpay, our online payment service.
 NUpay students, authorized payers and guests may use a credit card to make a payment for any charge that appears on the student account.
 When using the NUpay online payment service a 2.75% service fee is charged in addition to the actual payment amount.
 This fee is non refundable.
-Accepted credit cards are MasterCard, Discover and American Express.
+Accepted credit cards are MasterCard, VISA, Discover and American Express.
 Please allow 2-4 days for the payment to be credited on your student account.

 Electronic checks (eChecks) or ACH payments are electronic debits direct from you checking account.
 Any checking account can be used, provided it is with a US bank and payment is in US dollars. eChecks may be used to pay all charges on a student bill.
 There is no service charge for using an eCheck.
 Expect a debit to your bank account no later than 48 hours after the payment transaction is completed online.
 To pay by electronic check you must have the routing (also known as the ABA) number of your US bank, and your checking account number.
 Routing numbers have nine digits and can usually be found in the bottom left corner of your paper checks.

 Norwich University will continue to accept paper checks.
 To avoid a late payment fee payments should be received in the Bursar’s Office by the payment due date.